ajlopez/SimpleMapReduce/samples/worker/README.md

 ```
 This command installs the needed modules: `simplemessages` for sending and receiving messages between server/clients, and `simplefunc` to
 encode/decode simple objects with instance functions.
 The task (an object with functions) is serialized/deserialized, so
-the functions are defined at server but they are run at workers.
+the functions are defined at server but they run at workers.

 ## Run